Prakash4844/My-Portfolio/content/blogs/DevOps/DevOps-Basics/How DevOps Works - Enhancing Collaboration and Efficiency.md

 <!--more-->

 Welcome back to the second installment of our DevOps series!
-In our previous article, "[What Is DevOps?](../what-is-devops/)"
+In our previous article, "[What Is DevOps?](../what-is-devops/)" we explored what exactly is DevOps by some of the most credible sources.

 Now, in "How DevOps Works," we're taking a deeper dive into the mechanics that drive DevOps to foster collaboration, streamline processes, and deliver value at unprecedented speed.
 From continuous integration and continuous delivery to infrastructure as code and the power of automation, let's explore the inner workings of DevOps and how it's reshaping the landscape of software development.